 Cumbali Cafe is a popular coffee shop that serves up a great brew, but the location offers outdoor seating on a busy corner street of Balat.
 This makes it an excellent place to relax when you want to just sit and observe the locals going about their daily business.

 A warm and charming local restaurant that has been featured in some Turkish songs.
-It’s very famous among the locals and serves up traditional Turkish cuisine with a beautiful setting and friendly staff.
+Agora Meyhanesi (a Turkish tavern) is very famous among the locals and serves up traditional Turkish cuisine with a beautiful setting and friendly staff.